 Project Myopia is a decolonising project dedicated to diversifying university curricula and transforming teaching practices.
 Our priority is making the University a place where marginalised people can breathe, and then thrive.

-In December 2016, co-founders Toby Sharpe and Rianna Walcott were awarded an Innovation Initiative Grant by the University of Edinburgh Development Trust to create ‘Project Myopia’, connecting globally disparate people with concerns about education reform.
-This website is devoted to diversifying university curricula through crowdsourcing material from students, revolutionising the way that curricula are designed.
-We plan to display regular submissions of material (visual, literary, cinematic, musical etc) students feel their curricula would benefit from, focused on increasing diversity.
-We want more LGBTQ options, more works created by women, non-binary people, differently abled people and people of colour.
+Our website is a platform for displaying the materials and approaches students feel their curricula would benefit from.
+We want more submissions of material (visual, literary, cinematic, musical etc) about LGBTQ+ communities, more works created by women, non-binary people, differently abled people and people of colour – as well as radical approaches to teaching and learning.
 These submissions take the form of semi-academic personal essays between 750-1000 words, explaining the work, its relevance to the reviewer’s personal experience, and most importantly where this work could fit on a university curriculum and why it is worthy of study.
 Our contributors are based in a range of countries, and we hope that this project will have a global impact in revolutionising pedagogical practices.

-If you would like to contribute with artwork or a review, please email us at firstname.lastname@example.org with your name, institution (if applicable), and how you would like to get involved!
+If you would like to contribute to the website with an essay or artwork, or invite us to hold a workshop at your institution, please email us at firstname.lastname@example.org with your name, institution (if applicable), and how you would like to get involved!

 For educators navigating the site – on the homepage sidebar there is a list of commonly used tags, click any of these and you will see all of the reviews in that topic.
 Or, use the search bar to find your specific area of interest, if we don’t have any reviews in that area we encourage you to reach out so we can call for commissions in that topic!